 package.sh script in the

-In order to successfully deploy and announce, you will have to create a new file
+Additionally, to generate No Tutorial addon, you will need to create a new file in

 export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment"